samkelleher/cordova-plugin-applepay/README.md

 Updated to provide additional data access to the plugin, test calls, and compatibility with newer versions of Cordova.
 Uses a Promise based interface in JavaScript.

+This plugin is compatible with all payment processors (eg Stripe etc) because the token is handled back your JavaScript application to pass to which ever payment processor you use.

 ## Installation
 ```
 $ cordova plugin add cordova-applepay
 ```

 Install the plugin using Cordova 6 and above, which is based on npm.
-The plugin exposes the `org.cordova.applepay` plugin, accessible in the browser as `window.ApplePay`.
+The plugin exposes the `window.ApplePay` global in the browser.

-To make changes to this plugin, update the version in the `package.json` as required and run `npm publish`.

 ## Supported Platforms